A volcano, hanging bridges and a zip line

-The volcano is still active and last erupted in 2010.
+Incredibly Arenal volcano is still active and the last time it erupted was in 2010.

 This park has also got some amazing hanging bridges (hence the name), which gives you the feeling of walking amongst the treetops.

-Later in the afternoon we decided that we would take a relaxing ride on the Sky Tram.
-This is described as a ‘gondola’ that leisurely rises through the rainforest with some amazing photo opportunities.
+Later in the afternoon we decided that we would take a relaxing ride on the Sky Tram, which is described as a ‘gondola’ that leisurely rises through the rainforest with some amazing photo opportunities.

 It’s not often you are hanging 200 metres off the ground suspended by a cable.